nmjadue/Hackathon2021/README.md

 Through this project, I learned coding basics.
 I had zero coding experience before this Hackathon.
 My undergraduate degrees include English and Integrated Language Arts Education and I am currently pursing a Juris Doctorate.
 I became interested in coding as my school exposed me to the world of cybersecurity.
 While I understood some basic computer concepts, I struggled to understand exactly how anything actually functioned.
 Through this project, I learned about the process from idea to finished product.
 I also learned how code is used.
 I am excited to learn more about different coding languages to complete my own projects, now that I understand how to use them.

 <b> Natalie's Takeaways: </b>
+While I've been in the computer schienc and tech community for a while, this is my first Hackathon.
+I came into this experience intending to complete a project and have fun.
+Not only did I do that, but I learned some valueable programming skills with Javascript, CSS, and HTML.
+I also feel more confident attending future Hackathons.

 <b> Rachel's Takeaways: </b>